Subscribe to updates

 Healthwatch Croydon Annual Report 2022-23

-The Health and Wellbeing Board reviewed the Healthwatch Croydon Annual Report 2022-23, which detailed the organisation's work from April 2022 to March 2023 and outlined its priorities for 2023-24.
-Edwina Morris, Chair of Healthwatch Croydon, and Gordon Kay, Healthwatch Croydon Manager, presented the report.
-Key areas of work included informing Urgent and Emergency Care Transformation, improving access for non-English speakers, supporting better GP websites, providing insight for a new dementia strategy, assessing patient experience of the MyCare patient portal, raising awareness of asylum seekers' experiences, providing insight for the London Ambulance Service's strategy, addressing young people's mental health, and ensuring communities were heard in regional decisions.
-The Board welcomed the report and acknowledged the importance of collaboration between the Council and Healthwatch Croydon.
-The Board resolved to note the annual report.
+The Board received and noted the Healthwatch Croydon Annual Report for the financial year 2022-23.
+Edwina Morris, Chair of Healthwatch Croydon, and Gordon Kay, Healthwatch Croydon Manager, presented an overview of the organisation's work, highlighting key areas such as informing Urgent and Emergency Care Transformation, improving access for non-English speakers, supporting better GP websites, and providing insight for a new dementia strategy.
+They also discussed work on assessing patient experience of the MyCare patient portal, raising awareness of asylum seekers' experiences, providing insight for the London Ambulance Service's strategy, and addressing young people's mental health.
+The report also detailed how Healthwatch Croydon ensured communities were heard in regional decisions and recognised the contributions of its volunteers.
+Board members welcomed the report and emphasised the importance of collaboration between the Council and Healthwatch Croydon.

 Croydon Health and Wellbeing Survey for School-Age Children and Young People (2022/23)